• Skip to primary navigation

 Peanut Butter Caramel Chocolate Dip from Living Well Kitchen

 Let's be real here for a moment.
 Candy is delicious, and I believe one should eat candy on the reg if desired.
-But eating candy often makes me feel awful, and I can bet you'd probably agree if you were being honest.
+But eating only candy often makes me feel not-so-great, and I can bet you'd probably agree.

-A sugar crash is not a girl's (or guy's) best friend, and I try my best to avoid them.
+A sugar crash is not ideal, and I try my best to avoid them.

-That's why I still don't understand those commercials where they offer a Snickers bar to someone who is hangry... how does that satisfy their hunger?
+That's why I always giggle at those commercials where they offer a Snickers bar to someone who is hangry... how does that satisfy their hunger?
 Those people aren't looking for a treat; they're looking for a meal...
 I digress

-I try not to eat foods that make me feel awful very often (check out my mindful eating tips for more on that!), but I knew I needed something like this.
+I try not to eat foods that make me feel awful very often (check out my mindful eating tips for more!), but I knew I needed something like this.

-After much brainstorming, I used a snickers bar as inspiration and resorted to my beloved cookie dough dip.
+After much brainstorming, I used a Snickers bar as inspiration and turned to my beloved cookie dough dip.

-And I have to say it was quite the success in my opinion.
+And I have to say it was quite a success in my opinion.

-No, this does not taste just like a snickers, but it's peanutty and caramel-y and chocolatey and wonderful!
-And those are all my favorite things about a snickers, minus the sugar crash that usually goes along with it.
+No, this does not taste just like a Snickers, but it's peanutty, caramel-y, chocolatey, and wonderful!
+And those are all my favorite things about a Snickers, minus the sugar crash that usually goes along with it.

-Then make the base of the dip by blending chickpeas (I promise this isn't weird once it's all blended together), peanut butter, oats, and things like vanilla extract and salt.
+Then make the dip base by blending chickpeas (I promise this isn't weird once it's all blended together), peanut butter, oats, and things like vanilla extract and salt.

 Transfer this to a bowl, and swirl in your "caramel" sauce and chocolate sauce (made from melting a few chocolate chips & peanut butter) and sprinkle with chopped peanuts.
 Voila!
 You have a delicious dessert-like dip that you can eat pretty much any time of day!